 Stamping is a fun way to create special designs and patterns on homemade treats.
 Unlike icings or coatings (see below), there are no extra ingredients, extra prep or set time, less muss and fuss, and no issues with packing or storage.
 Since there are no extra ingredients, stamping is also a great way to make a fancy treat for a dog with allergies or special dietary sensitivities using your favourite safe recipe.
 Plungers stamp while they cut, but you can combine other cookie cutters with lots of different stamping tools.

 Suitable Treat Doughs for Stamping

-Similar to plunger-style cutters, cookie stamps make the best impressions on a cohesive dough that rolls and cuts smoothly smoothly and can take an impression cleanly.
+Similar to plunger-style cutters, cookie stamps work best on a smooth roll and cut treat dough that can take a clean impression.
 Avoid using chunky ingredients that will be difficult to stamp.
 Dough colour variations and speckling may also be a distraction from the stamped pattern.
 See above for additional notes on spread, rise, and cracking or crazing.

 Choosing and Using Stamps for Homemade Dog Treat Decorating

 If you are stamping your dog treats, you will need to make sure that your chose cutter and stamps are a compatible size so the design fits on the cut treat.
 The exception to this is if you’re making all-over patterns or special effects, like our mosaic Valentine’s Day jigsaw puzzle dog treats.
 On these treats, the rolled dough is stamped and then cut.
 The designs intentionally extend past the edges of the cut treats.